Koncert kod Hajdučke česme: Background

 During the promotional tour for the band's third studio album, 1976's Eto!
 Baš hoću!
 (There!
 I Will!), Bijelo Dugme experienced numerous difficulties, from clashes within the band to technical problems and dwindling attendance.
 After spending three years at the top of the Yugoslav rock scene, the band suddenly faced a clear drop in popularity.
 Combined with certain hiatus due to its twenty-seven-year-old leader Goran Bregović being called up for his mandatory Yugoslav People's Army (JNA) service, Bijelo Dugme looked for a way to reverse the negative trend as the tour neared its end.
 On suggestion from journalist and Bregović's close confidant Petar "Peca" Popović, they decided to hold a large open-air concert at Belgrade's Hajdučka česma with free admission — hoping to end the tour in spectacular fashion as well as to leave their fans on a positive note before temporarily disbanding due to Bregović's upcoming JNA duty.

 The concert, held on Sunday, 28 August 1977, was attended by between 70,000 and 100,000 spectators, the biggest rock concert crowd in Yugoslavia until then.
 After the opening acts (Slađana Milošević, Tako, Zdravo, Džadžo, Suncokret, Ibn Tup and Leb i Sol) Bijelo Dugme played a successful concert.
 However, after disappointingly realizing the show's sound recording sounded poor on tape due to technical limitations and the wide open space, the band played another show at Đuro Đaković Hall in Sarajevo on 25 October 1977, which is the actual performance heard on the album.
 In the end, the only part of original Hajdučka česma concert that ended up on the album were the crowd reactions after each song.

 Koncert kod Hajdučke česme would turn out to be the band's last album with keyboardist Laza Ristovski and drummer Ipe Ivandić, for the time being at least, as the two decided to leave the group after releasing a side project of their own, album Stižemo (Here We Come) in 1978.
 Both would eventually rejoin Bijelo Dugme; Ivandić in 1982 and Ristovski in 1984.

+Track listing

+All songs were written by Goran Bregović, except where noted.